 When you have more money, you can take better care of your child, so look for ways to increase your earning power.
 If you have the time, you can take up another part-time job or learn a new skill that pays more.

 There are several ways to generate additional income for your one-income family.
 If you have items you no longer use at home, you can put them up for sale.
 If you have a stay-at-home partner, they can try registering as an online or part-time tutor, babysitting, signing up for Uber in their spare time, and starting their own business.
 The bottom line is making sure you improve your financial situation.

 When everything starts to seem overwhelming, take a break and ask for help.
 You can join support groups in your community where you can share challenges with other single-income families.
 Please speak with your friends and family too, whenever you need their assistance.

 You should consider hiring a financial coach if you can afford it.
 A financial coach can improve your personal finance habits and show you the best strategies for increasing your income and avoiding debt.
-Whenever you have to get quick cash, your coach will show you how to secure fast online payday loans and other forms of credit card loans.
+Whenever you have to get fast cash, your coach will show you how to source loans from a reputable lender and other forms of credit lines.

 With the right frugal mindset and intelligent decision-making, you can pull through as a single-income household in Canada.